-The following diseases and symptoms have been known to trigger Restless Legs (RLS) include:
+Diseases and symptoms that have been known to trigger RLS include:

 - Iron deficiency